gitname/sediment-api/README.md

 ### Dependencies

-I wrote the Python scripts in this repository using Python version `3.10.10`.
+I wrote the Python scripts in this repository using Python 3.10.

 The `requirements.txt` file contains a list of all the dependencies of the Python scripts in this repository.
 I generated the file by issuing the following command: